Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 to play around with.
 Historically Sensei's Divining Top held a place as a standard 4-of in the deck to act as deck filtering and a 'free saved' card draw for Doomsday piles.
-More information on how this was used can be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Library">Doomsday Library</a>.
+More information on how this was used can be found in the [Doomsday Library](https://github.com/Bennotsi-MTG/Doomsday-Library).

 Conjurer's Bauble was identified as the closest equivalent for use in Doomsday storm or Laboratory Maniac piles that would allow a free draw that was also resistant to having to discard as a result of using Lion's Eye Diamonds.
-In can be included as a singleton copy to act as a replacement SDT element however it has some interesting properties when multiples are available in a deck.
+It can be included as a singleton copy to act as a replacement SDT element however it has some interesting properties when multiples are available in a deck.

-The most basic use of the card is of course simply as a cantrip that costs 1.
+The most basic use of the card is of course simply as a cantrip that costs (1).
 It can also be used as a free cantrip if already in play however this does of course results in less storm being available for use.
-In any of the common piles that require a non-specialist cantrip (such as Brainstorm) this can be used instead of any others.
+In any of the common piles that require a non-specialist cantrip (such as Brainstorm) this can be used instead of any others which is handy if you only have B post DD for drawing into a pile.

 ## Storing a draw with CB